newtron-framework/newtron-docs/docs/architecture/lifecycle.md

+---
+description: "Understand how Newtron processes requests.
+From initialization to response, see every stage of the application lifecycle."
+---

 # Application Lifecycle

 Understanding how Newtron processes requests helps you know where and when your code runs.
 This guide walks through the complete lifecycle of a request, from the moment it arrives to when the response is sent.